bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 Mine, meta to the author:
 > Biarin we ya materi aslinya diginiin aja wkwkw, namanya juga buat sendiri.

-## How to do anything in a view - Original
+## How to do anything in a view - Original - Penting

 So, you have a template for writing a view function.
 There is something different you want to do.
 How should you go about it?